|MEETING||YORK TRADESMEN'S ANGLING ASSOCIATION (YTAA) AGM|

 |AUTHOR||R W SAWDON HON SEC.
 YTAA.|

-Tom Storey the YTAA Chairman welcomed all present to the AGM describing the house rules and the organisation of the evening.
+Darrell Shimmin the YTAA Chairman for the evening welcomed all present to the AGM describing the house rules and the organisation of the evening.

 The minutes of the previous meeting had been posted in draft on the YTAA web-site.
-The Chairman allowed a few minutes for final review before accepting and signing off the 2016 AGM minutes as a true record.
+The Chairman signed-off the 2017 AGM minutes as a true record.